Central, Kowloon, Sai Kung: India's 2024-26 changes for Hong Kong Indians

 Past-year recovery: the math for Hong Kong Indians

-Section 119(2)(b) gives 6 years of rolling lookback.
+Section 119(2)(b) gives 5 Assessment Years of rolling lookback.
 Every April, the oldest year drops out.

 For Hong Kong-Indian shareholders also recovering excess dividend TDS at the 5% rate, the recovery is straightforward because Hong Kong's tax-free dividend treatment means there's no foreign-tax-credit interaction.
 The full Indian recovery flows back to the Hong Kong-resident account untouched.